graememcc/funkierJS/docs/markdown/byCategory.md

 Throws a TypeError if the first argument is not an argument of arity at least 2, or if neither of the last two arguments is arrayLike.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `zipWith` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     var f = function(a, b) {return a + b;};